-2021 2020
+2023 2022

 HK\$ HK\$

 Income

-Government subvention 1,143,188 616,166
+Government subvention - -

-Interest income 10 1,152
+Interest income

-1,143,198 617,318

 Expenditure

-Production costs 348,513 143,115
+Production costs - -

-Staff costs 327,978 423,120
+Staff costs - -

-Marketing expenses 452,654 44,450
+Marketing expenses - -

-General overheads 23,445 6,633
+General overheads

-1,152,590 617,318

-Deficit for the year (9,392) -

-Balance at the beginning of the finanical period

-Balance at the end of the financial period (9,392)
+Deficit for the year - - Balance at the beginning of the finanical period - (9,392) Transfer to general fund - 9,392 Balance at the end of the financial period (9,392)

-8) CONTESTABLE FUNDING SCHEME (continued)

-The Company has entered into an agreement with the Government on 29th January 2018, under which a total grant of HK\$2,500,000 would be received from the Government for the purpose of research study on Chinese martial arts and Chinese dance.
-The fund received from the Government has been deposited into a separate local bank account with the interest-earned credited as income of the project per above.
+The Company has entered into an agreement with the Government on 29th January 2018, under which a total grant of HK\$2,500,000 would be received from the Government for the purpose of research study on Chinese material arts and Chinese dance.

+The fund received from the Government has been deposited into a separate local bank account with interest-earned credited as income of the project per above.
 The Company would bear the excess project cost, if any, upon the completion and finalisation of the project.
 However, if there were, any unspent portion of the earmarked grant, it should be returned to the Government on the expiry or termination of such agreement.
-During the year, a grant of HK\$1,143,188 (2020: HK\$616,166) was recognised as government subvention based on the claimable expenditure spent on the project, balance of HK\$250,000 is remained as a receivable in the statement of financial position as at 31 March 2021.
-Upon the completion and finalisation of the project, the deficit HK\$9,392 was then transferred under the accumulated reserves of General Fund.